Burnett Fletcher Chair of History

 After three years as a schoolteacher, I joined the department of history at King's College London in September 1987.
 I was promoted to reader in 2001, and served for three years as Head of Department, until 2004, when I was appointed to a chair in Early Modern History at the University of Aberdeen, and to the headship of the School of Divinity, History and Philosophy, which I held until 2009.

 I have held the Burnett Fletcher Chair in History at Aberdeen since 2013.
 In 2009 I was awarded a three-year Research Chair by the British Academy and the Wolfson Foundation for my history of the Polish-Lithuanian union.
 Oxford University Press published the first volume of this study in 2015: The Oxford History of Poland-Lithuania, volume 1 The Making of the Polish-Lithuanian Union, 1385-1569.
-I have been awarded a three-year Leverhulme Major Research Fellowship to work on volume 2, The Polish-Lithuanian Commonwealth, 1569-1815.
-In July 2016 I was elected to the Fellowship of the British Academy.
+In July 2016 I was elected to the Fellowship of the British Academy, and began a three-year Leverhulme Major Fellowship to work on volume two (2016-2019).
+Volume 1 was awarded the Pro Historia Polonorum prize in 2017 for the best work on Polish History published by a foreign author between 2012 and 2017.
+It also received the 2017 prize from the Polish Foreign Ministry for the best foreign-language book on Polish history published between 2015 and 2017, and the Benedict the Pole prize, awarded by the Travellers Club.
+A Polish translation of volume one appeared in October 2018, published by Rebis.

 My main research interests lie in the history of eastern Europe from the fourteenth to the eighteenth centuries.
 I am also interested in the history of Scandinavia, in particular the history of Sweden, and in the history of warfare.
 In my work on Poland-Lithuania I have a particular interest in the Polish-Lithuanian monarchy under the Vasa dynasty (1587-1668) and in noble society and culture.